rlasjunies/mtg3/docs/workbook.md

 	=> remove mongoose
 	=> use neDB

+20160123:
+* fix strange behavior in FF (work around bug on autofill)

+20160119:
+* fix when changing roles of the users ... after authorization does not work anymore

 20160117:
 * fix the google authentication, the problem was on create salt on empty paswword property :-(
 * fix user list